-Since 1999 the OMHF has recognized 188 local heroes and groups, of which 124 are officers, 57 enlisted, and 7 "groups/others."
-These distinguished military personnel include Army, Navy, Marines, Air Force, 7 groups, 2 NASA, 1 Frontiersman, and 1 Army Nurse Corps are included in the 188.
-31 are recipients of the Medal of Honor, and 12 are recipients of the MG Douglas O. Dollar Distinguished Public Service Award.
-Sometimes a unit is given recognition, such as the 10th US Cavalry Regiment "Buffalo Soldiers" (2002); the Oklahoma Military Academy in Claremore (2005); ROTC's centennial (2016); and the Oklahoma National Guard (2017).
-Several Native American Tribes have been recognized in the form of individual servicemen, as well as groups, including the Comanche Code Talkers (2011); the Choctaw Code Talkers (2012); and the Pawnee Code Talkers (2015) for their service during WWI and WWII.
+Since 1999 the OKMHF has recognized 200 local heroes and groups, of which 131 are officers, 61 enlisted, and 8 groups/units.
+Inductees from Army, Navy, Marine Corps, and Air Force are represented and include two NASA, one Frontiersman, and two Army Nurse Corps.
+Thirty-two are recipients of the Medal of Honor, and 14 are recipients of the Major General Douglas O. Dollar Distinguished Public Service Award.
+Units given recognition include the 10th US Cavalry Regiment "Buffalo Soldiers" (2002); the Oklahoma Military Academy in Claremore (2005); ROTC's centennial (2016); the Oklahoma National Guard (2017); and the USS Oklahoma BB-37 (2019).
+Several American Indian Tribes have been recognized as individual service members.
+Groups include 14 Comanche Code Talkers (2011); 23 Choctaw Code Talkers (2012); and 9 Pawnee Code Talkers (2015) for their service during World War I and World War II.